-The data recorded during the survey were summarised to provide a broad qualitative assessment of the transects monitored in 2022.
+The data recorded during the survey were summarised to provide a broad qualitative assessment of the transects monitored in 2023.
 Transects were assigned to one of five categories (Excellent, Good, Fair, Poor or Very Poor) depending on the degree of perennial native vegetation cover, its similarity to original vegetation composition, and the level of invasion by weeds (principally Cenchrus spp.; see Table 3.4).
 The effect of fire was excluded from this process as far as possible.
-Most of the analogue transects monitored in 2022 (86%; six of the seven) were in Excellent condition, with the exception of BHPPA-30 in the Mt Minnie conservation area; this transect was ranked as Very Good to take into account the presence of juvenile Cenchrus ciliaris individuals within the strip-transect (0.1% cover).
+Most of the analogue transects monitored in 2023 (five of the seven) were in Excellent condition, with the exception of BHPPA-23 and BHPPA-30 in the Mt Minnie conservation area; these transects were ranked as Very Good to take into account the presence of juvenile Cenchrus ciliaris individuals either within the strip-transect or intersecting the transect line.

-The majority (7 of 10) of the rehabilitation transects were ranked as being in Excellent or Good condition, with five transects ranked as Excellent and two ranked as Good (see Table 5.5).
-The remaining three transects were ranked as Fair (BHPPD-29), Poor (BHPPD-30) and Very Poor (BHPPD-31), reflecting the lack of development of native vegetation and/or substantial development of weeds.
+Half of the rehabilitation transects were ranked as being in Excellent condition (see Table 5.5).
+The remaining five transects were ranked as Good (BHPPD-28), Fair (BHPPD-23), and Poor (BHPPD-29, BHPPD-30, and BHPPD-31), reflecting the lack of development of native vegetation and/or substantial development of weeds.

-Rehabilitation transects BHPPD-29 and BHPPD-30 have both improved in qualitative assessment of vegetation development since 2021; whereas BHPPD-31 has declined in overall development of native vegetation, mainly due to the increase in cover of Cenchrus recorded in 2022.
-The remaining transects exhibited a similar level of vegetation development in 2022 to that observed in 2021.
+Rehabilitation transects BHPPD-27 and BHPPD-31 have both improved in qualitative assessment of vegetation development since 2022; whereas BHPPD-23, BHPPD-28, and BHPPD-29 have declined in overall development of native vegetation, mainly due to the increase in cover of Cenchrus recorded in 2023.
+The remaining transects exhibited a similar level of vegetation development in 2023 to that observed in 2022.